 The paper extends this approach with GCN for effective PD monitoring.
-Here, GCN processes graph-structured data, with nodes representing PD-specific elements like symptoms.
-The convolutional layers of GCN crucially analyze these nodes within their local networks, effectively capturing key spatial relationships.
+Here, GCN processes graph-structured data, with nodes representing PD-specific elements like

 In our GCN implementation, we initially utilize the MSE loss function, which is traditionally associated with regression tasks.
 However, it is important to note that we employ the MSE loss as a means to classify inputs into one of the two classes: 'medium' alert notification and 'high' alert notification.
 Specifically, the largest values correspond to 'high' notifications, while smaller values indicate a 'medium' notification classification.
 This classification process is an integral part of our approach and is designed to determine the appropriate notification level for each input, ensuring that our system effectively responds to varying PD symptoms.